-Note: User IDs and passwords are case sensitive.
-Ensure that you are using the correct case if you are having difficulty when logging in.
+Note 1: Case Sensitivity.
+User IDs and passwords are case sensitive so ensure you are using the correct case if you are having difficulty when logging on.

-Note: When new users are created in Optimal Trace, they are assigned the default password of password.
-Contact your Optimal Trace Administrator for more details.
-Refer to the Optimal Trace Server Admin help for more information on users.
+Note 2: Default Passwords.
+When new users are created in Optimal Trace they are assigned the default password of 'password'.
+Contact your Optimal Trace Administrator for more details and see the 'Optimal Trace Server Admin' help for more on Users.

-5.2.1 Working with remote Projects
+6.2.1 Working with remote Projects

-Once created, a new remote project behaves exactly like a local project.
-The difference is that when you save changes, the changes are written to the repository rather that to a local disk.
+Once created, a new remote Project behaves exactly like a local Project.
+The difference is that when you save changes, the changes are written to the Repository rather that to a local disk.

-5.2.2 Deleting Remote Projects
+6.2.2 Deleting Remote Projects